mimachniak/sysopslife.pages/_posts/2021-04-03-Intune-for-beginners.md

 **Step 5:** **Create:** new Device limit restrictions that is assigned for dedicated group of users or devices **"All devices"** with allowed number of devices.
 `Note: Best practice number of devices 5`

+### Device clean-up rules - remove devices that are not used any more